jhinmainksta/drone/docs/en/mocap_clover.md

 ## Conclusion {#item-last}

 Over the course of this project I was able to extend my knowledge in robotic applications while enduring many ups and downs along the way.
 This greatly helped me with my research when testing controller development was required.
 The motivation behind this documentation is to improve this experience for other researchers, robotic developers, or hobbyists that have a desire to learn fundamental robotic application which is beginning to shape the world we know today.
-These details can be explored in a [GitBook](https://0406hockey.gitbook.io/mocap-clover/) for those who are interested.
+These details can be explored in a [GitBook](https://0406hockey.gitbook.io/mocap-drone/) for those who are interested.

-I provided many details on the interworking components required to achieve an indoor autonomous flight setup with the COEX Clover platform.
+I provided many details on the interworking components required to achieve an indoor autonomous flight setup with the COEX Drone platform.
 With an extensive background in UAV control, I tried to provide a basic understanding of this for the readers benefit.
 There are many more sections I would like to include along with improving upon the existing ones.
 A few examples include firmware testing with hardware in the loop simulations, advanced trajectory generation, and an extensive list of flight examples for the Gazebo simulator with application to hardware.

 Lastly, I would like to thank the entire COEX team that made this project possible by providing a wonderful platform with support.
 I would like to give a special thanks to [Oleg Kalachev](https://github.com/okalachev) for helping me debug and succeed through applied learning.
 With that being said, I hope you all enjoy the resourceful content provided, and I plan on releasing more detailed documents on other interesting topics as I progress through my research and development.

 <!--
 ## Project description

-This project is an educational reference and detailed tutorial on how to setup the OptiTrack Motion Capture (MoCap) system with the COEX Clover platform.
+This project is an educational reference and detailed tutorial on how to setup the OptiTrack Motion Capture (MoCap) system with the COEX Drone platform.
 It gives brief descriptions on the camera and motive software setup with many resourceful links, but it assumes the user has a basic understanding on how to setup the cameras and motive computer software.
-MoCap markers allow the MoCap to stream positional data of the Clover therefore marker placement is discussed.
+MoCap markers allow the MoCap to stream positional data of the Drone therefore marker placement is discussed.
-From there details on how to stream position data from the MoCap to the Clover along with how to configure the Clover; specifically, the Raspberry Pi and PX4 firmware parameters are discussed.
+From there details on how to stream position data from the MoCap to the Drone along with how to configure the Drone; specifically, the Raspberry Pi and PX4 firmware parameters are discussed.
 The overall network will be provided as it is the most important part.

 At the end, I will provide an interesting example such as a tracking a complex trajectory that any user can implement.